 3. Successful proofreaders aren’t afraid to promote themselves

 Caitlin recommends diversifying your marketing.
-This means find where your target customer is and promote yourself.
+This means find where your target customer is and promote your proofreading services.

 4. Successful proofreaders answer emails fast